xizon/Uix-Shortcodes/README.md

 ### Updates

+##### = 1.5.8 (October 17, 2017) =

+* New: New API rebuilds.
+(Important!)
+* New: Upgraded core API for developer customization.
+* New: Support a particularly simple custom form and template API.
+* New: Add stylesheets of Recent Posts shortcode on your front-end pages.
+* Tweak: Optimize the interface user experience.
+* Tweak: Removed ajax method of all modules pop-window in admin panel, reduce High CPU Usage of Wordpress.
+* Tweak: Each module manages the response speed by more than 10 times.
+* Tweak: Simplifies all module APIs.
+* Tweak: Reference jQuery Templates plugin to create pure HTML templates of front-end page.
+* Tweak: Optimized array loop efficiency.

 ##### = 1.5.7 (October 14, 2017) =

 * Fixed some bugs for parallax and container shortcodes for mobile.